The inference process involves using a trained model to make predictions on new, unseen data. It typically follows these steps:

 Image Alt Text:image

-In this exercise, you went through the complete process of training and using a PyTorch model for digit classification on the MNIST dataset.
+You have completed the process of training and using a PyTorch model for digit classification on the MNIST dataset.
 Using the training dataset, you optimized the model’s weights and biases over multiple epochs.
 You employed the CrossEntropyLoss function and the Adam optimizer to minimize prediction errors and improve accuracy.
 You periodically evaluated the model on the test dataset to monitor its performance, ensuring it was learning effectively without overfitting.

 After training, you saved the model using TorchScript, which captures both the model’s architecture and its learned parameters.
 This made the model portable and independent of the original class definition, simplifying deployment.